kleiton0x00/ppmap/README.md

 ## Credits

 Many thanks to @Tomnomnom for the inspiration https://www.youtube.com/watch?v=Gv1nK6Wj8qM&t=1558s
 The workflow of this program is hugely based on this article https://infosecwriteups.com/javascript-prototype-pollution-practice-of-finding-and-exploitation-f97284333b2
+The fingerprint javascript file is based on this git https://gist.github.com/nikitastupin/b3b64a9f8c0eb74ce37626860193eaec